 We love it because at its very core, it’s an open source CMS.
 The source code is freely available for anyone to study, use, modify, and build upon.
 This has resulted in thousands of people across the world using it to build sites, blogs and businesses.

 Speed, security, and reliability are the top concerns to anyone looking to host a WordPress site.
 Ease of installation and maintenance are also issues that often come up during our conversations with customers and developers.

-To help make this as easy as possible, one of our System Administrators, Paul, has written this very handy guide to setting up a WordPress site.
+If you’ve checked out these tips and still need some help getting started, then you’re in luck!
+Paul has also written this very handy documentation guide to setting up a WordPress site.
 It uses Symbiosis — our free, open source server management software.

 Symbiosis is perfect for WordPress, as it automatically updates itself and supports things like plugins and themes with minimal security concerns.
 This also can be repeated multiple times to run many individual sites on the same server.